storacha/www/src/pages/docs/service-level-agreement.md

 2.9 "Services" means, collectively, the Upload Service and the Read Service.

-2.10 “Upload Service” refers to uploads through the HTTP API for file types and sizes supported by the API, as defined by the API docs available at <https://web3.storage/docs/reference/http-api/>.
+2.10 “Upload Service” refers to uploads through the website, client, and CLI for supported file types and sizes as defined by the docs available at https://web3.storage/docs/.

 2.11 “Read Service” refers to reading successfully uploaded data, using its CID, over [w3link](https://web3.storage/products/w3link/) or via Bitswap using IPFS nodes peered with web3.storage nodes.